-Floors in buildings are magnets for sound, heat and fire to travel through.
-This can cause long-term issues for tenants and owners, such as nuisance noise, high energy bills, colder living conditions and fire risk.
+Floors in buildings are magnets for sound and heat to travel through.
+This can cause long-term issues for tenants and owners, such as nuisance noise, high energy bills and colder living conditions.

 Different floor types also need unique insulation solutions to help increase their energy efficiency.
 These include:

-- Suspended ground floors – optimum thermal property insulation required because of high heat loss risk.
-4
+- Exposed Floors – floor suspended above a crawlspace, requiring optimum thermal property insulation because of high heat-loss risk.3

-- Intermediate (separating) floors – insulation needs to be adaptable to fit in-between i-joists.
-5
+- Intermediate (separating) floors – floor in between levels where insulation needs to be adaptable to fit in-between floor-joists.4

 Optimum insulation can help to: